Flint City Bucks: History

 In 2004, the Mid-Michigan Bucks became the Michigan Bucks, coinciding with their permanent move from Saginaw to metro-Detroit and a new logo.
-The season began as 2003 had ended – with the Bucks on top.
 They opened the season with two five-goal victories over Indiana Invaders and West Michigan Edge, and went on to lose only three regular season games all year.
-The Bucks were deadly in front of goal: in addition to their 10-goal haul in the first two games, they put six past Indiana Invaders on Independence Day, and then scored 15 goals in three games, sweeping aside Fort Wayne Fever, Cleveland Internationals and West Michigan Edge with ease.
-Unfortunately, the Bucks' trip to the playoffs ended with an ignominious 3–2 defeat to Boulder Rapids Reserve in the first game.
-Knox Cameron was the Bucks' most prolific striker, scoring 15 goals for the season (including 2 hat tricks), while Joseph Kabwe, Simon Omekanda, Kevin Taylor and Mychal Turpin all notched impressive goal scoring figures.
+The Bucks' trip to the playoffs ended with a 3–2 defeat to Boulder Rapids Reserve in the first game.
+Knox Cameron was the Bucks' most prolific striker, scoring 15 goals for the season, including 2 hat tricks.

-Bucks stalwart Paul Snape, who had played for the team for many years, was appointed head coach in 2005, but the first few games of his tenure were rocky: three consecutive wins were followed by an unprecedented four-game winless streak, the nadir of which was a 4–1 loss on the road at Chicago Fire Premier.
-However, this was merely a blip on the radar, as the Bucks finally turned things around.
-From mid June to the end of the season, they rattled off ten consecutive wins.
-They beat the hapless Fort Wayne Fever 7–0, and annihilated poor Toledo Slayers in their three games, outscoring them 17–0, with Kheli Dube scoring four goals in one game, and with the final game being abandoned at half-time with the Bucks leading 6–0.
-Dube and Ryan McMahen were unstoppable in front of goal, netting 18 times between them on the way to the playoffs, while Kevin Taylor was named PDL Defender of the Year.
-Yet again, however, the Bucks stuttered in the playoffs, this time losing the Conference final to eventual national champions Des Moines Menace.
+Paul Snape, who had played for the team for many years, was appointed head coach in 2005, but the first few games of his tenure were rocky: three consecutive wins were followed by a four-game winless streak.
+The Bucks would turn things around with ten consecutive wins from mid June to the end of the season.
+Dube and Ryan McMahen netted 18 goals between them on the way to the playoffs, while Kevin Taylor was named PDL Defender of the Year.
+The Bucks stuttered in the playoffs, this time losing the Conference final to eventual national champions Des Moines Menace.